Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 5. Build and install qiskit-aer directly

-   If you have pip <19.0.0 installed and your environment doesn't require a custom build options you can just run:
+   If you have pip <19.0.0 installed and your environment doesn't require a custom build options, you can run:

    .. code:: sh